Child Care & Development Program

 Print out and fill in the application and the packet information below.
 If you do not have access to a printer, we are happy to provide an application for you.

-CCDP Application - To view and print the application, click here - please note the submit button isn't functioning, applicants must be submitted by email, in person or mailed to the office.
+CCDP Application - Applicants must be submitted by email, in person or mailed to the office.

 When completed please bring the documentation to the Administration Office in Longview or contact us to meet at our offices in Toledo or Vancouver.